OpenGenus/cosmos/code/online_challenges/src/codechef/CHDIGER/README.md

 Chef has already changed a lot of numbers and he got bored.
 Now, he wants to know the smallest possible value of N which can be obtained by performing the operation described above.
 Can you help him?

-# Input

-The first line of the input contains a single integer T denoting the number of test cases.
-The description of T test cases follows.
-The first and only line of each test case contains two space-separated integers N and d.

-# Output

-For each test case, print a single line containing one integer - the minimum number Chef can obtain.